 The One and Only came down to reconcile us through peace with God forever.

-If your shoulders are still too burdened with work and worry to lift your hands in worship, listen to what Jesus teaches us when we’re overloaded in ministry:
+If your shoulders are still too burdened with work and worry to lift your hands in worship, listen to what Jesus taught about serving:

 When the Master says, “Well done, good and faithful servant,” we’ll forget any notion of ministry overload.
 We will worship King Jesus without another competing thought to interrupt our unceasing songs of praise.
-“Hallelujah!
-Because our Lord God, the Almighty, reigns!”
-(Rev.19:6).
+“Hallelujah, because our Lord God, the Almighty, reigns!”
+(Revelation 19:6).

 Join the Discussion